dzianisv/dzianisv.github.io/notes/Embedded/Openhaybike.md

 - Broke up some long sentences
 - Made some passages more clear and concise
 - Added a summary/call to action at the end

+## Pitfals

+Openhikebike doesn't contain code of the firmware for the tracker or to generte keys, but you can use Openhaystack to do that!

 Let me know if you would like me to modify or expand on anything!